-CNN’s Abby Philipp Gives Birth to Baby Girl: Find Out the Heartfelt Meaning Behind Her Name - E!
+CNN’s Abby Phillip Gives Birth to Baby Girl: Find Out the Heartfelt Meaning Behind Her Name - E!
 Online

 Congratulations to the new parents!

-CNN's Abby Phillipp officially welcomed her first child named Naomi Angelina Richardson with husband Marcus Richardson on Monday, Aug.
+CNN's Abby Phillip officially welcomed her first child named Naomi Angelina Richardson with husband Marcus Richardson on Monday, Aug.
 16, per People.
 The new addition reportedly weighed 7 pounds, 6 ounces.

 "Marcus and I are so happy to announce that the Naomi Angelina Richardson arrived bright and early on Monday morning perfectly happy, healthy and ready to eat," she told the outlet.
 "Mom and baby are feeling great."